Gilbert & Eileen Edgar and Anthony Saltmarsh CPF

 Hamish Brown, piano

-Other venues at which he has performed include the Carole Nash Recital Room, the Wyvern Theatre, the Royal Over-Seas League, the V&A Museum, the Royal Festival Hall and Alexandra Palace, as well as events including the Leeds Lieder Festival and Deal Festival.
+Other venues at which he has performed include Wigmore Hall, Cadogan Hall, Royal Over-Seas League, V&A Museum, Royal Festival Hall, Alexandra Palace, as well as events including Aldeburgh Festival, Leeds Lieder Festival and Deal Festival.

 The Gilbert & Eileen Edgar and Anthony Saltmars Collaborative Piano Fellow receive a tax-free bursary for which they carry out activities including musical work specifically designed to improve and widen their skill sets.
 Their commitments include being involved in RCM activities, including receiving guidance and informal tuition, and practice time on pianos provided by the RCM.
 Bursaries are intended to supplement, not replace, contributions from applicants' own resources.